ericjonesdev/hangman-game/README.md

 Welcome,

-Halloween Hangman is based on the well-known hangman game, where a user guesses a letter to try to figure out a randomly chosen word.
+Halloween Hangman is a site based on the well-known hangman game, where a user guesses a letter to try to figure out a randomly chosen word.
+It was built for online gaming enthusiast, who also have a love for spelling and guessing games.

+This is an excellent tool for parents, wishing to instruct their children in the practice of spelling and word comprehension.
+Feeling lucky?
+Want to prove your skill at spelling and language comprehension?
+Give it a try!

 You can view the live site [here](https://halloween-hangman-39dd7d1da1da.herokuapp.com/)

 ## Reminders